-

 The prenatal class introduces antenatal assessment and care of the woman and her fetus.
 Students learn history taking, physical exam, labs and legal documentation / SOAP Notes.
 This course addresses assessing maternal and fetal well being; the normal anatomical and physiological changes related to pregnancy; how to determine pregnancy dating, fetal position and growth; how to address the common complaints of pregnancy.

-3210 – Laboratory Investigations I
+3210 – Diagnostics and Laboratory Investigations I

 Pre-requisite: None